OSGConnect/connectbook/start/account/generate-add-sshkey.md

 2. Add your public key to the submit host by uploading it to your OSG Connect user profile (via the OSG Connect website).

-After completing the process, you can log in from local machine (your laptop or desktop) to the OSG Connect submit host using ssh:
+After completing the process, you can log in from a local computer (your laptop or desktop) to the OSG Connect submit `login.osgconnect.net` using either ssh or an ssh program like Putty -- see below for more details on logging in.

-     ssh <your_osg_connect_username>@login.osgconnect.net

-or using your Windows SSH client

 NOTE: Please do not edit the authorized keys file on the submit host (login.osgconnect.net).

 ## Step 1: Generating SSH Keys

-We will discuss how to generate a SSH key pair on both Unix-based and Windows.
+We will discuss how to generate a SSH key pair for two cases:

+* "Unix" systems, including Linux, Mac, and newer versions of Windows (Windows 10+)
+* Older Windows systems

 Please note: The key pair consist of a private key and a public key.
 You will upload the public key to OSG Connect, but you also need to keep a copy of the private key to log in!
 You should keep the private key on machines that you have direct access to, i.e. your local computer (your laptop or desktop).

-### Unix-based operating system (Linux/Mac)
+### Unix-based operating system (Linux/Mac/Windows 10 or newer)

-On your local computer:
+Open a terminal on your local computer and run the following commands:

      mkdir ~/.ssh
      chmod 700 ~/.ssh